 Since designing its first moving coil cartridge in 1948, Ortofon has made more than 100 different models over the years.
 This experience shines through in the Quintet Blue, one of five models in the new range.

 It’s the step-up option in a family that’s topped off by the premium Black cartridge, with its fancy Nude Shibata stylus tip and sapphire cantilever.
 At around half the money, the Blue makes do with an elliptical tip and aluminium cantilever, but beyond that, it shares much with its pricier sibling.

 Both use a conveniently squared-off ABS/body with captive threads that makes mounting the cartridge on an arm and subsequent alignment a breeze.
 At 9g, the Blue isn’t particularly heavy and so shouldn’t present any difficulty for most arms to balance out.

 Looking through the specifications, our attention is drawn to the output voltage figure.
 At 0.5mV (1kHz, 5cm/sec) it’s on the healthy side for a moving coil, though nowhere near the 5.5mV in-house moving magnet designs such as the 2M Blue deliver.
 This means you will need a dedicated moving coil input on your amplifier or phono stage, and that perhaps is the biggest issue with the Quintet Blue.

 It’s a moving coil with the price tag of a decent moving magnet design, and that for vinyl enthusiasts will be tempting.
 But, you’ll also need a good phono stage to make the most of it and those aren’t cheap or common.
-An outboard unit such as Musical Fidelity’s LX2 LPS is a good starting point, so you’ll need to factor that in.
-Such is the Ortofon’s quality that even moving up to something like Musical Fidelity’s MX-VYNL is justified.
+Something like Musical Fidelity’s MX-VYNL isn't cheap but is more than justified.

 We mount the Quintet on our reference Technics SL-1000R record player and feed its signal into Cyrus’s excellent Phono Signature/PSX-R2 phonostage.
 The rest of our set-up is Burmester's 088/911 MkIII pre/power and ATC’s SCM 50 speakers.
 This system is way more revealing (not to mention notably more expensive) than the Ortofon’s intending partners, but that doesn’t stop the Quintet from impressing.